TheFifthRider/simply-roleplaying-webapp/docs/gameplay/advancement.md

 ## Potential

 **Potential** is a measure of your growth.
 You'll start with some potential during [character creation](typora://app/getting_started/creation.md), and then earn more at the end of every session.
-You can then spend that potential in game, after the game, and/or out of game -- depending on what your group prefers -- to improve [skills and legacies](../character/backgrounds.md#improving-skills-and-legacies), increase your character's [health](../character/health.md) and specific [ability points](../character/abilities.md#ability-points), and to gain new [abilities](../character/).
+You can then spend that potential in game, after the game, and/or out of game -- depending on what your group prefers -- to improve [skills and legacies](../character/backgrounds.md#improving-skills-and-legacies), increase your character's [health](../character/health.md) and specific [ability points](special_abilities.md#ability-points), and to gain new [special abilities](../character/special_abilities.md).

 ### Spending potential